During the summer of 2009, the four intern/fellows, Rose Daly, Diana

 A few days later, Rose, Diana and Laine went to the Vermont Historical

-to research the 1992 SOS files.
+Society to research the 1992 SOS files.
 They spoke with Paul Carnahan

 the VHS librarian, who explained the filing system, and gave some